 Editor’s note: This post has been edited slightly from the original.

 William Taylor is The Asia Foundation’s deputy country representative in Vietnam.
-He can be reached at [email protected].
 The views and opinions expressed here are those of the individual author and not those of The Asia Foundation.

 InAsia is posted and distributed every other Wednesday evening, Pacific Time.
 If you have any questions, please send an email to [email protected].

 February 15, 2024

 January 29, 2024